jrcain-usgs/asc-public-docs/docs/concepts/missions/vik/viking-orbiter-data.md

 ## Level 0 Processing - Data Ingestion

 This is the starting point for the production of a Viking mosaic.
-The steps within the level zero processing provide the gateway into ISIS3 processing.
+The steps within the level zero processing provide the gateway into ISIS processing.
 Running the following applications will **ingest the Engineering Data Record (EDR)** and place necessary information into the labels of the image.
 Viking Obiter information has been around for quite